 Law of Attraction – The aura one puts out into the Universe is sent back to us through people, situations, and/or scenarios.
 Similar concept to Energy.

-Manifest – Manifesting is the art of tuning your own energetic vibration to a powerful frequency that can be supported by the ever-present energy of love. -Gabby Bernstein
+Manifest – Manifesting is the art of tuning your own energetic vibration to a dominant frequency that can be supported by the ever-present energy of love. -Gabby Bernstein

 Mindfulness – To be in the present and aware in every moment, and focused on one thing at a time.
 Commonly used during yoga practice.

-Meditation – A ritual that creates a state in which the body is consciously relaxed, and the mind is able to become calm and focused.
+Meditation – A ritual that creates a state in which the body is consciously relaxed, and the mind can become calm and focused.
 Preparation for meditation includes grounding, breathing deeply, and asking for spiritual guidance and protection. -Michelle Walling

 Spiritual Path – One is on a path of unlearning fear and remembering love. -Gabby Bernstein